Economics at Sir Thomas Rich's

 Students are encouraged to read a quality newspaper daily, the Learning Resource Centre (LRC) subscribes to the Financial Times.
 The Economist is also highly recommended and again a copy is available through the LRC and students can access this digitally as well.
 Further advice on extended reading, such as textbooks, recent non-fiction books, websites and blogs can be found on Sharepoint.

 From my experience, Economics at Sir Thomas Rich’s is Excellent.
 Every lesson we are challenged to apply theory to the real world and to understand new ideas.
 Furthermore, the department allows students to develop their knowledge of Economics outside of the Curriculum.
-For example, students can take part in the annual “Target 2.0” competition, which is about economic policy making.
-I was one of the economics students to take part in the competition this year and the experience was fantastic.
 I would really recommend Economics to any pupils who are interested in gaining a more in depth understanding of the world.